The following table includes tools that the Chronosphere MCP server supports

 The header accepts a comma-separated list of tool names.
 Tool names must match the

-endpoint names listed in the tools table above.
+endpoint names listed in the tools table on this page.
 Whitespace between entries is ignored,

 and unknown tool names are silently ignored.